Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Methods

 \begin{enumerate} \item Initialization: generate an initial population of $N_t$ random trees, where each tree represents a random physical expression. \item Selection: evaluate the candidate trees using the \ac{MSE} between the expression represented by the tree and the latent dimension data.
 Retain only the top $N_b$ trees with the lowest \ac{MSE} values. \item Evolution: apply genetic operations (mutation, crossover and selection) to the population of trees over multiple iterations to refine their quality. \item Termination: stop the evolutionary process once a termination condition is satisfied (here, a predefined number of iterations) \end{enumerate}

 As a result, the trees progressively improve with every iteration, producing easily interpretable physical formulas that more accurately approximate the latent space dimensions.

-In this work, the maximum depth of the trees is $d = 5$ (to limit the number of variables to 3 and the number of operators to 2, as in hardness ratio expressions), the maximum complexity of the expressions is $c_{max} = 7$, and the number of iterations before termination is $N_{it} = 400$.
+In this work, the maximum depth of the trees is $d = 5$ (to limit the number of variables to 3 and the number of operators to 2), the maximum complexity of the expressions is $c_{max} = 7$, and the number of iterations before termination is $N_{it} = 400$.
 The best model is the one with the lowest \ac{MSE}.
 All other hyperparameters are kept at their default values.